 • ASSET_STORAGE_CACHE_SIZE — Sets the size of the local asset cache.

-Depending on how your integration works, these can also matter:
+Depending on your integration, the following settings can also matter:

 • READ_ANNOTATION_BATCH_TIMEOUT — Useful for annotation-heavy documents if annotation-related requests time out.